usnistgov/FederalProfile-8259A/_8259-Control/protection.md

 - Provide training covering the IoT device purpose, scope, roles, responsibilities, management commitment, and coordination of IoT devices among organizational entities, and the associated compliance activities.
 - Perform periodic audits to ensure compliance with the policies and procedures.

-## Policies and procedures implementation of IOT device integrity controls.
+## Policies and procedures to establish IoT device data integrity controls.

-Policies and procedures provide the details necessary to implement management and operational controls that support secure implementation of the IOT device and associated systems data integrity controls.
+Policies and procedures provide the details necessary to implement management and operational controls that support secure implementation of the IoT device and associated systems data integrity controls.
 Controls that may be necessary:

 **Manufacturer:**

-- Provide documentation describing the integrity controls built into the IoT device and how to use them.
+- Provide documentation describing the data integrity controls built into the IoT device and how to use them.
-- If there are no integrity controls built into the IoT device, explain ways to achieve IoT device data integrity.
+- If there are no data integrity controls built into the IoT device, explain ways to achieve IoT device data integrity.

 **Agency:**

-- Document the data integrity capabilities for the associated IoT device, such as for validating accuracy of input data, and how to ensure integrity if this action is not part of the device's technical capabilities.
+- Document the data integrity capabilities for the associated IoT device, such as for validating accuracy of input data, and how to ensure data integrity if this action is not part of the device's technical capabilities.

-## Policies and procedures maintaining IOT device data integrity.
+## Policies and procedures maintaining IoT device data integrity.

-Policies and procedures provide the details necessary to implement management and operational controls for reviewing and updating the current IoT device and associated systems data integrity at a minimum established organizationlly-defined frequency, and following organizationally-defined specified trigger events.
+Policies and procedures provide the details necessary to implement management and operational controls for reviewing and updating the current IoT device and associated systems with respect to data integrity.
+- Example: Establish organizationally-defined minimum update frequencies, and respond to organizationally-defined update trigger events.
 Controls that may be necessary:

 **Manufacturer:**